ammarhakim/gkyl/README.md

 # Dependencies

 You must build and install the dependencies yourself, or use existing builds for your system.
+Most supercomputer centers have optimized, pre-built libraries.
+On these systems, you will only need to install LuaJIT yourself, and perhaps Eigen.
+All other dependencies should already exist.

-Most supercomputer centers have pre-built libraries and these should be used.
-Build instructions for these packages on Mac and Linux are provided in the build sections below.
+Build instructions for dependencies are provided in the build sections below.

 - A C/C++ compiler supporting C++11 extensions.
 - LuaJIT